H4HWV2011/msjarvis-public-docs/thesis/11-llm-fabric-of-ms-jarvis.md

 The autonomous learner (port 8425) writes processed knowledge into the `autonomous_learner` ChromaDB collection (port 8000) using `all-minilm:latest` 384-dim embeddings.
 As of March 18, 2026, the collection holds 21,181 items growing at ~288/day.
 The Phase 1.45 retrieval step means this growing corpus now actively enriches every production query before it reaches the LLM ensemble.

 **Ensemble and judge patterns.**
 21 active models produce independent responses with no read timeout.
 Phase 5 GBIM temporal decay weights attenuate confidence for aged GBIM entities.
 Phase 7 69-DGM cascade provides authoritative post-ensemble validation.
 Judges evaluate the synthesized consensus answer only — not the raw per-model dump.
+All 5 judge services are now compose-managed and reboot-safe.

 ---

 ## 11.6 Operational Constraints and Fabric Behavior

 **Resource and disk constraints.**
 More than twenty model files are installed under `~/.ollama/models` but only a subset is hot at a given time.
 Multi-source PostgreSQL queries, ChromaDB semantic retrieval, autonomous learner writes, WOAH evaluations, and 21-model ensemble calls all contend for CPU, memory, and disk bandwidth.
+Disk utilization as of March 18, 2026: 661 GB used / 937 GB total (75%).

 **Timeouts and free-flow thinking.**
 All 22 LLM proxies have `read=None` to enable unconstrained generation.
 The BBB output guard uses `timeout=8.0s` (permanent fix 2026-03-02).
 The semaphore proxy enforces `max_concurrent: 4`.